House of Gucci: Response from involved parties

-In January 2021, during an interview with Italian magazine Novella 2000, Patrizia Reggiani approved that Gaga would portray her and commented that she "immensely" likes her, saying, "she's a genius".
+In January 2021, during an interview with Italian magazine Novella 2000, the murderer Patrizia Reggiani approved that Gaga would portray her and commented that she "immensely" likes her, saying, "she's a genius".
 However, in March, Reggiani gave an interview to the Agenzia Nazionale Stampa Associata (ANSA), in which she stated that she was "annoyed" that Gaga had not contacted her to meet her, and claimed that "it is not an economic question.
 I won't get a cent from the film.
 It is a question of good sense and respect."

 Later that month, it was confirmed that the producers did not want Gaga to meet her, and that they were "aware of not wanting to endorse or support the awful crime" that she committed, saying that Gaga had watched much footage and many documentaries, and read books about her life.
 Gaga also stated that she has no interest in "colluding" with Reggiani, but that her heart goes "out to her daughters...
 I do care deeply that this must be very painful for them".

 Patrizia Gucci, who is Paolo Gucci's daughter and Maurizio Gucci's first cousin once removed, told the Associated Press, in the name of the Gucci family, that they were "truly disappointed" by the film.
 "They are stealing the identity of a family to make a profit, to increase the income of the Hollywood system."
 She added, "Our family has an identity, privacy.
 We can talk about everything, but there is a borderline that cannot be crossed."